Anxiety, ADHD and Executive Functioning

 Anxiety treatment camp

 “Fear Facers” is a week-long full-day summer therapeutic camp aimed at reducing OCD and anxiety symptoms that is run by the UF Center for Obsessive-Compulsive and Anxiety Related Disorders, one of our close collaborators.
 The camp is heavily grounded in exposure therapy.
 Currently, our team is examining the efficacy of the camp in treating children with a wide variety of anxiety disorders.
+Future camps will be used to help determine the added value of implementing token economies as motivational tools for engaging in exposures and whether it affects treatment outcomes.
 To learn more about our camp, visit: https://ufhealth.org/fear-facers-summer-camp/

 OCD Treatment Outcome Project